 Plus, any information on beating the competition is likely to be helpful because there are a lot of people out there doing the same thing.
 For example, on the used listings for the Game of Thrones book from before, here are the top 3 sellers based on Amazon’s sorting method:

-All of these are sellers that seem to focus on sell used books and probably have a far higher turnover than you ever could.
+All of these are sellers that seem to focus on selling used books and probably have a far higher turnover than you ever could.

 Competing against members like this isn’t impossible, especially as they tend to deal mostly in popular books, rather than obscure ones.
 But, figuring out a workable method for doing so will make a huge difference in your ultimate success.